Where Does Brain-to-brain Communication Come From? #

 Theoretically, brain-to-brain communication allows one to freely read others’ mind if he is allowed to do so.
 Thoughts would become transparent.
 If humanity agrees to let everyone’s thoughts become totally transparent, the word ‘secrets’ would become quite hard for the posterity to comprehend.
 This might have complicated psychological, philosophical, religious and spiritual implications for humanity.

 Transparent thoughts dissolve men’s sense of individuality and ego.
 When consciousness gets connected through chips and could freely communicate everything—sights, sounds, thoughts and even feelings, it becomes difficult to define the boundary between ‘self’ and others.
-Although with the sense of self dissolving, it might still remain hard for people to fully comprehend ‘All-That-Is’ and ‘Oneness’ that were believed by a large number of religious and spiritual practitioners to be the ultimate reality, people living in a world of transparent thoughts would at least get a sense of what it feels like to be detached from one’s own body and mind and to be integrated into something larger than oneself.
+Although with the sense of self dissolving, it might still remain hard for people to fully comprehend ‘All-That-Is’ or ‘Oneness’ that were believed by a large number of religious and spiritual practitioners to be the ultimate reality, people living in a world of transparent thoughts would at least get a sense of what it feels like to be detached from one’s own body and mind and to be integrated into something larger than oneself.

 This trend seems to be already in its embryonic form today as we witness an increasing number of people share with their friends and even complete strangers what they see, hear, think and feel on social networking platforms such as Facebook, Twitter and Instagram.
 Latest statistics showed that in 2018, each day 2.5 quintillion (1 quintillion = 109 billion) bytes of data was generated7.
 In 2017, each minute, the following happened on the Internet: 455,000 Tweets created; 400 hours of new video uploaded; 46,740 million Instagram posts shared8.
 And you have to know that the number of Google searches worldwide in 2016 each minute is 4 million.
 With the help of brain-to-brain communication which makes information-sharing a lot easier, the above numbers are destined to keep soaring.